DataDog/documentation/content/graphing/dashboards/_index.md

 {{< img src="graphing/dashboards/new_list_title.png" alt="New list" responsive="true" style="width:70%;">}}

-To add Dashboards to your Dashboard List, select their corresponding check boxes in the main dashboard list and then click on the *Add to List* button in the upper right corner of the Dashboard list:
+To add Dashboards to your Dashboard List, select their corresponding check boxes in the main Dashboard list.
+Then click on the *Add to List* button in the upper right corner of the Dashboard list:

 {{< img src="graphing/dashboards/dash_to_list.png" alt="Add Dashboard to list" responsive="true" style="width:70%;">}}